Valeria Fabrizi

-Valeria Fabrizi (born 20 October 1936) is an Italian actress, singer and television personality.
+Valeria Fabrizi (born 20 October 1936) is an Italian actress, singer, tv host and beauty pageant titleholder who was crowned Miss Italia 1957.

 Life and career

 Born in Verona, in 1936 Fabrizi made her acting debut in the revue Campione senza valore.
-The same year, she had her first leading role in the comedy play Carlo non farlo.
-In 1957 she entered the Miss Universe competition and appeared in the comedy play L'adorabile Giulio.
+The same year, she had her first leading role in the comedy play Carlo non farlo. she entered in Miss Universe 1957 where she placed Top 15 and appeared in the comedy play L'adorabile Giulio.
 After having been the soubrette of the 1959 musical Una storia in blue jeans she became the prima donna of the Erminio Macario's stage company.
 In 1964 Fabrizi married Tata Giacobetti, member of the group Quartetto Cetra, and started appearing in their television works.
 Fabrizi also has a film career of about thirty films, and she recorded several singles with EMI.